shailendra-official/shailendra-official/README.md

-### Hi, 👋 I'm Akhil Kumar Adepu.
-I belong to Korutla, Telangana.
+### Hi, 👋 I'm Shailendra Kumar.
+I belong to Fatehpur, Uttar Pradesh.

-I'm an Electronics and Communication graduate, now pursuing Full-Stack Web Development course at Masai School.
+I graduated with the bachelor degree of art, now pursuing Full-Stack Web Development course at Masai School.
 I'm passionate and enthusiastic about building new products that will solve some real time problems.

 ## Specialized in following Tech Stacks
 <!-- <h3 align="left">Languages and Tools:</h3> -->